This article describes the regulations, if deploying NSX-T Edges as appliance and show the supported deployment scenarios.

 For Edge appliance deployment you need a separate VLAN as well, because the Edge appliance is still located at a NSX prepared ESXi host.

-The network separation enables the host to differ which TEP communication is addressed for which target (Edge or ESXi).
+The network separation enables the host to differ which TEP communication is sent to which destination (Edge or ESXi).

 The difference to the first scenario is the Management and workload separation, which is an advantage under the following circumstances.

-- Backup consumes much traffic: It is possible to setup the Backup communication to use the uplinks for management traffic instead consuming bandwidth of the workload.
+- Backup consumes much traffic: It is possible to setup the Backup communication at the uplinks used for Management traffic instead consuming bandwidth of the workload bandwidth.